 Sometimes stations are slow to respond, they need to go outside to change an antenna, arrange a cup of tea, or tune up, give fair warning to XYL or OM that they’re QRL.
 Especially QTT who wish to have a nice long relaxing QSO.

-In all the above cases of QTT seeking QTT you want to end with PSE K, and here is why, and it is not about being polite, it is about increasing your results, meaning, getting more replies, and also the quality of those replying who don’t want to have a 5NN-TU:
+In all the above cases of QTT seeking QTT you will want to end with PSE K, and here is why, and it is not about being polite, it is about increasing your results, meaning, getting more replies, and also the quality of those replying who don’t want to have a 5NN-TU:

 Ending your CQ with PSE K has multiple advantages:

-1. More quantity of replies: many are those who will tune in and hear the end of your CQ without the CQ they hear you callsign at the end.
+- More quantity of replies: many are those who will tune in and hear the end of your CQ without the CQ they hear you callsign at the end.
 If you end with PSE K they absolutely know you were calling CQ and can answer, without waiting for you to call again to see if you were calling CQ or not, and without the risk of you having given up on your final CQ.

-2. More quality of replies: those who are looking to fill their log with callsigns and nothing else, and derive satisfaction from the quantity alone, are not going to reply to a long 3X3X3 CQ which ends with PSE K.
+- More quality of replies: those who are looking to fill their log with callsigns and nothing else, and derive satisfaction from the quantity alone, are not going to reply to a long (3X)3X3 CQ or a leisurely 3X3 which ends with PSE K.

 If you feel that a long 3X3X3 is inappropriate as you are nervous about keeping people waiting, relax: those looking for QTT love hearing CW including a long CQ provided it isn’t only “CQ” ten times in a row.
 If you are still nervous about it you can end the first and second 3X3 in the series with BK or QSK and end the final 3X3 in the series with PSE K.

-NOTE: this does not HAVE to be 3X3, you can vary that according to your conditions or your taste.
+NOTE: it does not HAVE to be 3X3, you can vary that according to your conditions or your taste.
 It might be 2X2, 3X4 or even a series with 4X2+3X3+2X2 whatever your fancy, the important thing is end with PSE K at the very end for the reasons mentioned above.

 What about Speed?